Business Leaders Program

 NSITE’s award-winning Business Leaders Program was launched in 2003 to prepare individuals who are blind for careers in business by providing educational and employment opportunities through professional development.
 The Business Leaders Program offers five professional development tracks:

-Business Essentials is training that is delivered virtually and teaches participants how to make business decisions and deal with market dynamics as they experience changing competitive environments.
+in Partnership with PowerSim Solutions, Business Essentials is training that is delivered virtually and teaches participants how to make business decisions and deal with market dynamics as they experience changing competitive environments.
 Three components provide a challenging learning experience: (1) a simulation about business, decision-making, and entrepreneurship, (2) courses that help participants prepare for the simulation experience, and (3) working in teams using business analysis, teamwork, and leadership skills.
 Business Essentials provides a comprehensive view of organizational operations, so participants come to understand how decisions and actions impact the business in a competitive environment.

 Business Management Training

 Business Management Training (BMT) is a 15-month program that develops critical business perspective and management abilities, taught by George Mason University (GMU) at their Arlington Campus in Metro Washington D.C.

 BMT targets qualified, high-potential employees of NSITE and NIB associated agencies who are blind and demonstrate leadership potential.
 Throughout the five on-location classroom sessions, participants build critical skills while earning a Certificate in Management from GMU Business School.

 You can also learn more about Business Management Training in the Opportunity magazine article below.